jiwhiz/keycloak-spring-security-oauth2-token-exchange-demo/README.md

 Install [Angular cli](https://angular.dev/tools/cli).

 ### Add custom domain to /etc/hosts
-We have six servers running lcoally, and if we all use `localhost` with different port numbers, it will mess up browser cookies.
+We have six servers running locally, and if we all use `localhost` with different port numbers, it will mess up browser cookies.
 So we use custom domain for each server, and add following to your `/etc/hosts` file:

 ```
 127.0.0.1 mydoctor